pranay21195/Deploying-on-AWS-with-terraform/README.txt

-Deploying on AWS with terrafrom
+Deploying on AWS with terraform

 Backend:
 defining version to be supported for terraform and S3 bucket for terraformstate file.